Outfit8TSB/outfit8.github.io/README.md

 3. Draw A Gigantic BFDI / Cave Story / Infinite Place Anarchy 2019 Logo!
 4. Nuke EM!
 NUKE EM ALL!!!
 5. NUKE EM ALL YEAH YEAH YEAH!
 DELETE THEM ALL!
 YEAH YEAH YEAH!
 SO YOU CAN AVENGE CAVE STORY!
-SO YOU CAN AVENGE CAVE STORY! - Pencil
+SO YOU CAN AVENGE CAVE STORY! - Pencil i knew kai cenet fans vandalized Cave Story Drawing on r/place 2022, kai cenet is not welcome here when countdown at 7.19 is over
-And Also, Who The Heck is KC3 Thing that Erased Cave Story?
-And also i think OneTrueKing also vandalized Cave Story Drawing on r/place 2022 so Curly Brace shall Send him a Gegagedigedagedago Skibidi Toilet ngl.
 *Feel free to contribute!*

 # custom canvas